alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Note: Previously, the `base_path` was a content item's main identifier.
 This is no longer the case.
 It has been changed to `content_id` because base paths had a tendency to change.

 ---

-### base_path

-Example: */vat-rates*

-Required: Yes

-The `base_path` specifies the route at which the content item will be served on the GOV.UK website.
-Content items must have unique `base_paths` and the Publishing API will not accept the request if this is not the case.
-This uniqueness constraint extends to locale, as well.
-The English and French version of a content item must have different `base_paths`.

----